mikewurtz/taskman/docs/taskman-design.md

 The actual values may be different in the actual implementation of the library.
 These values will be hard coded and not configurable for the exercise.
 The IO bandwidth restriction will be limited to just one block device with device number Major:Minor 8:0.

 #### Streaming
-Streaming will be implemented to support multiple clients streaming the output of a task at the same time and each stream call will start at the top of the output of the task.
-The output stream will combine the stdout and stderr process outputs and capture their output in goroutines.
-In a production system we would consider allowing the user to specify if they want stdout or stderr streams separately.
+Streaming will support multiple clients concurrently consuming the output of a task.
+Each stream will begin at the start of the task's output.
+The output will include both stdout and stderr, which will be captured by using the same io.Writer for both.
+This ensures that output is collected in a consistent and thread-safe manner.
+In a production system, we may allow clients to specify whether they want to receive only stdout, only stderr, or both.

-When a new stream request is made, the user will "subscribe" to the task's output stream and receive updates through a Go channel.
-These updates will be pushed to each user through their channel so they receive real-time updates.
-The stream will remain open until the process terminates.
-A rate limiter will be used to throttle the frequency of messages sent, ensuring that bursts of output do not overwhelm the client or network.
-Additionally, mutexes will be used to protect shared data to avoid data races and potential deadlocks.
+When a new stream request is made, the user will "subscribe" to the task's output stream and receive updates through a dedicated Go channel.
+Each channel is buffered with a fixed size to protect against unbounded memory usage.
+If a client cannot keep up and their buffer reaches the threshold, the server will close the connection to avoid blocking other consumers.

+Under normal operation, the stream will remain open until the process terminates.
+Mutexes will be used to protect shared data to avoid data races and potential deadlocks.
+In a production environment, a rate limiter would be used to throttle the frequency of messages sent, ensuring that bursts of output do not overwhelm the client or network.

 If the task has already completed and the user calls stream task they will receive the output in full and then the stream will terminate at EOF.